Baymax143-stack/COP4520-Project/README.md

 this game, you must either find the target location or defeat the enemy in combat.
 Please note that when prompted for input, follow the instructions on what to type.
 You will always have two choices for input.

+## Presentation Slides:
+For the presentaiton slides, located in the Midterm Report Folder, slides 1 - 20 were used for the short presentation during class.
+The remainder slides were used for the longer version of the presentation, posted in the discussion board for video presentations.